15-410 Crash Machine

-On an experimental basis Cluster Services is hosting a PC designed for 15-410 kernel testing.
+The "crash box" is a PC designed for 15-410 kernel testing.
 The machine (CMU asset #101038) contains two 400 MHz Pentium-II Xeon processors, 512 megabytes of RAM, a floppy drive, and a CD-ROM (no disk or network).
 The boot process runs on only one processor and the second processor remains inactive unless explicitly enabled (see Wikipedia: Intel APIC Architecture).

 can be (ab)used for low-level kernel debugging